sviatoslav-krupa/udemy-ruby/s18____classes__1/e209__intro_to_classes.md

 * Ruby's built-in objets like Arrays or Hashes cannot represent everything.
 * What if we need to represent Users, Cars or Invoices?
 * The goal of object-oriented design is to use code to model real-life things as classes.
 * An object is a custom container for data.
-Ir us made from a class.
 * Objects group functionalities into a single unit.

 ## Objects attributes and methods: